 Under SEVMS, a DECnet connection can be made between SEVMS (nodes running SEVMS) and non-SEVMS (nodes not running SEVMS) nodes.
 This is possible because SEVMS treats a process running on a non-SEVMS node and an unclassified process running on an SEVMS node in the same manner.
 When a connection request from a non-SEVMS node is received by an SEVMS node, the SEVMS node considers the connection as UNCLASSIFIED unless that node has had a classification associated with its NOCLASS links.
 Refer to Section 5.9.7 for information about associating classifications with nodes.
 Similarly, when an SEVMS node sends a connection request from an unclassified process, the request contains no classification information.
-Therefore, connection requests received from uNCLASSIFIED processes on SEVMS nodes.
+Therefore, connection requests received from non-SEVMS nodes are identical to connection requests received from UNCLASSIFIED processes on SEVMS nodes.